 2. What factors are considered before starting weight loss treatment in Ayurveda?

-Digestive capacity, metabolic rhythm, sleep quality, stress load, emotional patterns, and daily routine structure.
+Digestive capacity, metabolic rhythm, sleep quality, stress load, emotional patterns, and daily routine structure are assessed to understand the body's current regulatory state before treatment begins.

 K